Overview

 When should I use the Default Hide Variant feature?

-Log in to Marketo.
+Log in to Marketo

-Confirm the segmentation name.
+Confirm the current segmentation name

-Return to Knak.
+Return to Knak

-Open the Global Segments used in your email.
+Open the Global Segments used in your email

-Tip: Always confirm segmentation names before syncing emails.
+Tip:Always confirm segmentation names in Marketo before syncing your email.

 Need more help?
 Contact Support via live chat within Knak using the chat bubble in the bottom right corner or email support@knak.com